Shubhamb7/OnlineMovieStreaming/README.md

 - truncate all the tables after importing them from the sql-files folder & edit the database name in dbh.php
 - create a "uploads" folder to store the uploaded images/posters of the movie/video.
 - create a "video-uploads" folder to store uploaded videos of the corresponding image.
+- enter 1st row of the table manually and transfer video and image to the respective folders.

 # Screenshots :